Royshell/shop/readme.md

 The more people star my repos - the more I will give back to the community.

-### Read more on my blog and follow on Twitter

-I post tutorials all the time on my blog : http://maxoffsky.com, stay updated on my Twitter: http://twitter.com/msurguy

 ### License

 The Laravel backbone pagination is open-sourced software licensed under the [MIT license](http://opensource.org/licenses/MIT)